projectfluent/python-fluent/README.md

     'You have 1,234,567 points.'

-You can specify you own formatting options on the arguments passed in by wrapping your numeric arguments with `fluent.types.fluent_number`:
+You can specify your own formatting options on the arguments passed in by wrapping your numeric arguments with `fluent.types.fluent_number`:

     >>> from fluent.types import fluent_number